cashier-go/cashier/README.md

   datastore = "sqlite:/data/certs.db"
 }
 ```

-Prior to using MySQL, MongoDB or SQLite datastores you need to create the database and tables using the [dbinit tool](cmd/dbinit/dbinit.go).
-Note that dbinit has no support for replica sets.

 ## auth
 - `provider` : string.
 Name of the oauth provider.
 Valid providers are currently "google" and "github".